Diet and Detox by the Moon

 Even if you are not dieting, you can take advantage of the body’s ‘high tides’ at the New and Full Moons by going for a short one-day liquid detox, starting on the eve of the New- or Full Moon day in question.
 Drink vegetable juices and broths, avoid all solids, as well as milk, alcohol, caffeine (if you can), and all manner of sugary and ready drinks.
 Drink lots of water (3-4 litres).
 Make sure to ease yourself into solids the next day with light meals of fresh fruit and vegetables.
 This should allow your system to rest and rid itself of toxins, boost your energy levels, improve your mental state and give you glowing skin!

-The Moon's Transits through the Signs
+Refine your Diet Plan according to the Moon's Transits through the Star Signs

 Once you get a good rhythm going, you can refine it by paying attention to the Moon's transits through the Signs.
 Have you noticed how certain foods weigh you down sometimes, while at other times your body can assimilate them perfectly well?
 You can choose the right foods for your body on any given day based on the zodiac sign that the Moon is transiting.